Ryan Succop: Kansas City Chiefs

-Succop was drafted by the Kansas City Chiefs as the final selection, 256th overall, of the 2009 NFL Draft, earning him the title of Mr. Irrelevant.
+Succop was selected by the Kansas City Chiefs as the final selection, 256th overall, of the 2009 NFL draft, earning him the title of Mr. Irrelevant.
 He said of being drafted last, "I didn't choose to be Mr. Irrelevant.
 It just worked out that way.
 I'm just trying not to get caught up in it and focus more on the task at hand, which is trying to come in here and help the team.
 It's not one of those things I really think about too much, to be honest."

 Succop and the Chiefs agreed on a three-year deal worth up to $1.2 million on June 17, 2009.
 Succop competed with Connor Barth for the job until Barth was released in July 2009.

 On November 22, 2009, Succop kicked a 22-yard field goal in overtime to give Kansas City a 27–24 win over the Pittsburgh Steelers.

-Succop finished his rookie season tying an NFL record for highest field goal percentage by a rookie in a season with 86.2%.
-He passed Hall of Famer Jan Stenerud for most field goals made by a rookie in Chiefs history.
-He earned the Chiefs' 2009 Mack Lee Hill Award and scored more points, 104, than any other rookie in the NFL that year, the most by a Chiefs rookie.
+Succop finished his rookie season tying an NFL record for highest field goal percentage by a rookie in a season with 86.2% at the time.
+He passed Hall of Famer Jan Stenerud for most field goals made by a rookie in Chiefs history at the time.
+He earned the Chiefs' 2009 Mack Lee Hill Award and scored more points, 104, than any other rookie in the NFL that year.
 Succop was named to NFL's All-Rookie team his rookie year.

 On October 31, 2010, Succop made a 35-yard, game-winning field goal as time expired in overtime over the Buffalo Bills, 13–10.
 In the 2010 season, Succop converted all 42 extra point attempts and 20 of 26 field goal attempts.